jcheng8/goradio/README.md

 **GoRadio** is a terminal based internal radio player written in golang.
-It's my first go project and heavily borrowed from coderholic's pyradio [https://github.com/coderholic/pyradio]() Termbox-go is used for the interface instead of curse.
+It's my first go project and heavily borrowed from coderholic's [pyradio](https://github.com/coderholic/pyradio).
+Termbox-go is used for the interface instead of curse.

 **Usage**